aery32/aery32/README.md

      |__|__|___|_| |_  |___|___|  |  https://github.com/aery32
                    |___|          |

 Aery32 is a starting point for new AVR32-based projects.
-It provides a complete project structure and library enabling rapid prototyping and development.
-Aery32 aims to be professionally fun making it ideal framework for Hobbyist, R&D Engineers and Academics.
+It provides a project structure and library enabling rapid prototyping and development. *Aery32 aims to be professionally fun* that makes it ideal framework for Hobbyist, R&D Engineers and Academics.

 [![Build Status](https://secure.travis-ci.org/aery32/aery32.png?branch=master)](http://travis-ci.org/aery32/aery32)